 Everything you need to know about Ford infotainment

 "We want to take information about what's going on in the cabin - what the driver is doing - information about the vehicle response, about the environment, and we want to combine all of that into a mathematical model that says 'This is how we think the average person is going to be in this situation,'" Ford Senior Technical Leader, Jeff Greenberg told Gizmag.
-"And then, looking even a little bit farther out, we'd like to personalise that - not just how the average person would respond, but how you would respond."
+"And then, looking even a little bit farther out, we'd like to personalise that - not just how the average person would respond, but how

 It's pretty complicated when you think about it.
 Ford is talking about combining up-to-date information about the weather you're driving through, the speed you're travelling at, the traffic you're experiencing and so on, with the time of day, your heart rate, how much you're sweating, stress levels, body temperature and more.